Skip to main content

 D. Federal Financial Aid

-- Federal financial aid that is awarded to cover costs associated with a BMAP student’s undergraduate degree cannot and must not be applied towards credits that do not apply to the student’s undergraduate degree.
+1. Federal financial aid that is awarded to cover costs associated with a BMAP student’s undergraduate degree cannot and must not be applied towards graduate credits that do not apply to the student’s undergraduate degree.

-- Students must be informed about this policy’s financial aid restrictions.
-Notifications to students must include a clear statement that the student may be responsible for tuition associated with any graduate credits they take beyond the first 12 graduate credits until such time as they are admitted to graduate status.
+2. Students must be informed about this policy’s financial aid restrictions prior to their participation.
+Notifications to students must include a clear statement that the student may be responsible for tuition associated with any graduate credits they take that do not count towards the undergraduate degree.

 V. Enforcement; Complaints, Grievances, or Appeals